cp3402-students/jcua-team2/theme.md

-# Steps to develop theme
+# Steps to develop themes